jeliasson/redwoodjs-on-kubernetes/README.md

 ## GitHub

 So we got all this fancy Docker and Kubernetes stuff defined.
 Cool.
 How do we automate and deploy all this?
 Personally I'd give GitHub my money any day.
-Ironically, and a large thanks to Microsoft acquiring GitHub and the compute power that come with that, all the stuff we need is free.
+Ironically, and a large thanks to Microsoft acquiring GitHub and the compute power that came with that, all the stuff we need is free.
 Regardless, here is this posts meme to illustrate my point.

 ![fry|625x500, 50%](docs/assets/fry.png "Fry")